procount/pinn/README_PINN.md

 To prevent a `SHIFT` keypress from entering Recovery Mode on boot (maybe you have a problematic keyboard which is erroneously triggering every time you boot), you can:

-1. Append `keyboardtriggerdisable` to the argument list in the `recovery.cmdline` file which is found in the root PINN directory.
+1. Append `keyboardtriggerdisable` to the argument list in the `cmdline.txt` file which is found in the root PINN directory.
 2. Reboot.

 ## How to enable using the GPIO to trigger entering Recovery Mode

 To force Recovery Mode to be entered on boot and to show the PINN interface, you normally press the `SHIFT` key during bootup.
 If you don't have a keyboard or the `SHIFT` keypress isn't being detected, you should complete the following steps to force the PINN interface to be displayed on boot:

-1. Append `gpiotriggerenable` to the argument list in the `recovery.cmdline` file which is found in the root PINN directory.
+1. Append `gpiotriggerenable` to the argument list in the `cmdline.txt` file which is found in the root PINN directory.
 2. Reboot.

 To force Recovery Mode being entered on boot, connect GPIO pin 3 on header P1 to GND (pin 25).
 If GPIO pin 3 remains unconnected then it will boot through to the installed OS as normal.